opensearch-project/project-website/_posts/2022-03-24-opensearch-java-runtime.markdown

 ### Version 2.0.0

-In OpenSearch 2.0 we [are upgrading Lucene to 9.0](https://github.com/opensearch-project/OpenSearch/pull/1109), which [requires JDK 11 or newer](https://cwiki.apache.org/confluence/display/LUCENE/Release+Notes+9.0).
+OpenSearch 2.0 will [upgrade Lucene to 9.0](https://github.com/opensearch-project/OpenSearch/pull/1109), which [requires JDK 11 or newer](https://cwiki.apache.org/confluence/display/LUCENE/Release+Notes+9.0).
 Furthermore, given that [Java 8 support ends in March 2022](https://endoflife.date/java), OpenSearch 2.0 will [drop support for JDK 8](https://github.com/opensearch-project/opensearch-plugins/issues/110).

 In 2.0.0 the complete distribution will be built with JDK 11, and tested with the bundled JDK 17.
 All individual components will be built and tested individually with JDK 11 and 17.
 Building and testing with JDK 14 and 15 is up for a discussion in [opensearch-plugins#132](https://github.com/opensearch-project/opensearch-plugins/issues/132).